 Mexico's America Movil posts 31% drop in Q3 net profit

-MEXICO CITY, Oct 15 (Reuters) - America Movil AMXL.MX, the largest Mexican telecommunications provider, on Tuesday reported third-quarter net profit of 13.03 billion pesos ($660.6 million), down 31% from 18.88 billion pesos in the year-ago period due to foreign exchange losses.
+MEXICO CITY, Oct 15 (Reuters) - America Movil AMXL.MX, the Mexican telecommunications giant, on Tuesday reported a third-quarter net profit of 13.03 billion pesos ($660.6 million), down 31% from 18.88 billion pesos in the same period last year.

-The company controlled by the family of Mexican billionaire Carlos Slim posted total revenue of 248.43 billion pesos, up from 247.94 billion pesos in the year-ago quarter.
+The company, which is controlled by the family of Mexican billionaire Carlos Slim, posted total revenue of 248.43 billion pesos in the quarter, up from 247.94 billion pesos a year earlier.

-The company said its results were hit by financing costs of 12.4 billion pesos stemming from the weakening of currencies in Argentina and Colombia against the dollar.

-In Argentina, which is in the throes of another economic crisis, America Movil's revenues shrank 7.9%.
-The company said it waged a campaign to slash costs and expenses to remain profitable.

 ((Julia.Love@thomsonreuters.com, @byJuliaLove; 52 (55) 5282-7131;))